puppetlabs-seteam/workshop_deploy/README.md

 * github_user:  Your GitHub user account that has access to github.com/puppetlabs-seteam
 * github_pwd:   Your GitHub user account password

-You need the `--user centos --run-as root` options for Bolt since CentOS instances in AWS must be accessed via the `centos` user and then elevated to `root`.
+You need the `--user centos` option for Bolt since CentOS instances in AWS must be accessed via the `centos` user.
+The plan is configured to elevate to `root` for the steps on the AWS instance, and therefor must *not* be called with the `--run-as` parameter.

 Optionally, you can move the parameters into a Bolt params file, which makes it easier to preconfigure support for multiple regions.
 A Bolt params file is in JSON format and looks like this for the *workshop_deploy* Plan:
 ```